Positive Thinking Tip: Ask and ye shall receive – when you ask “right”

-Translated to: “No se preocupe, este libro fue traducido al español profesionalmente. ¡Estamos apesadumbrados para los errores de la traducción en este Web page!”
+What it actually said: “No se preocupe, este libro fue traducido al español profesionalmente. ¡Estamos apesadumbrados para los errores de la traducción en este Web page!”

-Which actually says something like: “One does not worry, this book was translated the Spanish professionally.
+What it meant: “One does not worry, this book was translated the Spanish professionally.
 We are grieved for the errors of the translation in this Web page!”

 Even better than that, here were a few of my glowing testimonials.
 Wouldn’t these comments make YOU want to read my book?
 (LOL)

 “Within a pair of weeks I received the promotion to the director and an important increase of the pay… To Harper”